 “The letter kills, but the Spirit gives life.”
 (2 Cor.
 3:6)

-Of course, no one would ever admit to a works-based brand of Salvation (although, perhaps the more legalistic branches do, and Catholicism), but in one’s heart of hearts, there remains the fear that grace is enough to “get you in” but not enough to keep you there.
-Thus anything seen as active, ongoing rebellion (such as gay marriage or egalitarianism) means you’re still in danger of hellfire, despite your faith in Christ.
-But again, the discomfort of cognitive dissonance quickly comes in (since verbally it’s claimed “once saved, always saved”), so to get around this, they then say, “well, I guess he was never truly saved to begin with, and was just a fake convert.”
+Of course, no one admits to a works-based brand of Salvation (although, perhaps the more legalistic branches do, and Catholicism), but in our heart of hearts, there remains the fear that grace is enough to “get you in” but not enough to keep you there.
+Therefore anything seen as active, ongoing rebellion (such as gay marriage or egalitarianism) means you’re still in danger of hellfire, despite your faith in Christ.
+Again, the discomfort of cognitive dissonance comes in (since verbally it’s claimed “once saved, always saved”), so to get around this, they then say, “well, I guess he was never truly saved to begin with and was just a fake convert.”
 Win-win for their theology.

-There’s a price to pay for staunch certainty of this degree.
+But there’s a price to pay for staunch certainty of this degree.
 In Matthew 9:13, Jesus said, “Go and learn what this means: ‘I desire mercy, not sacrifice.’ ” We haven’t.
 We continue to glorify sacrifice as the be-all and end-all.
 Women sacrifice their integrity in order to be quiet and submissive, always letting their husbands make the final decisions.
 They sacrifice their leadership gifts, teaching skills, and talents, to avoid being in a position of authority over men (theologically forbidden in most conservative denominations).
-Family members sacrifice their unconditional love toward LGBTQ children/nieces/nephews/grandchildren when out of pride, or more tragically, fear, they believe they have to “hate” in order to please God (see Luke 14:26).
+Family members sacrifice their unconditional love and acceptance toward LGBTQ children/nieces/nephews/grandchildren when they believe that they have to “hate” in order to please God (see Luke 14:26).

-But what would mercy look like instead of all these sacrifices?
+What would mercy look like instead of all these glorified sacrifices?

 How do misguided—and sometimes blatantly arrogant—sacrifices fly in the face of agape love, grace, and mercy?
 “The Sin of Certainty” is what Pete Enns calls it.
-Now that’s not to say that all doctrinal certainty is sinful – of course not! – but rather only that which stems from a position of pride and self-righteousness.
-And in some cases, cowardice.
-The certainty thus becomes a sin.
-For how can there ever be true humility in the face of dogmatic certainty?
+How can there ever be true humility in the face of dogmatic certainty?
 How can there ever be true trust in God when everything has already been figured out?
-Instead, smug certainty acts like a crutch . . . an idol . . . a false god . . . and a form of tunnel vision.
+Instead, smug certainty acts like an idol . . . a false god . . . and a form of tunnel vision.

 Is it any wonder then, that there are more than 33,000 denominations within Christendom?

-There is a spectrum here, with Liberalism on one end and Fundamentalism on the other, and a mix of everything in between.
+As in many things, there’s a spectrum here, with Liberalism on one end and Fundamentalism on the other, and a mix of everything in between.
 But Galatians 2:8-9 says, “For by grace as you saved, through faith and that not of yourselves.
 It is the gift of God, not of works, lest any man should boast.”
-So how could perceived doctrinal technicalities/errors damn someone who believes in Christ?
+How then can perceived doctrinal technicalities/errors damn someone who believes in Christ?
 Who is saved and who isn’t is really just an opinion.
-Because since no one is perfect, and no one could possibly have 100% of his theology correct, how could perfect doctrine be the measure and security of one’s Salvation?
+Since no one is perfect and no one could possibly have 100% of their theology correct, how could perfect doctrine be the measure and security of one’s Salvation?

-Yet Conservatives have so much to lose if they deviate from the rigid doctrinal box they’ve been locked in.
+Unfortunately, evangelicals have much to lose if they deviate from the rigid doctrinal box they’ve been locked in.

-And for all Christians, the cold eye of judgement and condemnation must be endured in order to be open and honest about theological leanings and questions that aren’t within the conservative box.
-This fosters fear-driven dishonesty in the name of conformity: always having to censor and edit one’s self and others out of the fear of rejection.
+And for all Christians, the cold eye of judgment and condemnation must be endured in order to be open and honest about theological leanings and questions that aren’t within the conservative/traditional box.
+This fosters fear-driven dishonesty in the name of conformity: always having to censor and edit yourself and others.

-In the early days of spreading the Gospel, Peter struggled with fundamentalist conformity too.
+Did you know that in the early days of spreading the Gospel, Peter struggled with conformity too?

-Does this seem familiar to today, for many of us?
+Does this seem familiar to today and for many of us?
 Who are we currently afraid of?
-Who do we separate from, insisting they must adhere (conform) to this or that before they can be welcomed in?
+Who do we separate from, insisting that they must adhere (conform) to this or that before they can be welcomed in?